Ulm-IQO/qudi-iqo-modules/docs/installation_guide.md

 - Commit your file by right clicking on it in Pycharm -> Git -> Commit
 - Push your change online by Git -> Push

 Whenever you make changes to your configuration, you should create such an commit and make it available online.
-All configurations are accessible for iqo members only.
+All configurations in this repo are visible to iqo members only.

 ### Remote